-Status: Construction Underway - 10% Complete
+Status: Construction Underway - 12% Complete

 Summary: This project will make improvements along I-5 between Oso Parkway and Alicia Parkway in the cities of Mission Viejo, Laguna Hills, and Lake Forest.
-The proposed improvements include the addition of a 2.6-mile general-purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).
-The construction contract was awarded on April 4, 2019 with the first working day for construction beginning on May 29, 2019.
-Activities this quarter include beginning construction of three retaining walls, grading of slopes on north bound I-5, and pile driving for the north bound off ramp bridge.
-Staff continues coordination of the service contract with SCRRA/Metrolink, and with Caltrans on ROW and utility relocations.
-OCTA has been working with Caltrans to extend lane closure hours and work windows where possible due to significantly less traffic on freeways and streets from the stay-at-home order as a result of the COVID-19 pandemic.
+The proposed improvements include the addition of a 2.6-mile general purpose lane in each direction and reconstruction of the La Paz Road Interchange (Part of Project D).
+The construction contract was awarded on April 4, 2019 and the first working day was May 29, 2019.
+Activities this quarter include the completion of two retaining walls, continued construction on four other retaining walls, and grading of slopes on northbound I-5.
+Pile driving for the northbound off ramp bridge was delayed due to utility conflicts and pile driving for the La Paz bridge was delayed due to contaminated soil within the area.
+Staff continues coordination of the service contract with Southern California Regional Rail Authority/Metrolink, and with Caltrans on ROW and utility relocations.
+From March to the end of May, OCTA and Caltrans provided extended lane closure hours / work windows where possible due to significantly less traffic in the construction area as a result of the Governor's stay-at-home order.
+These longer work windows provided the contractor (at their discretion) the opportunity to potentially complete some activities sooner than originally anticipated.
+As the stay-at-home order is gradually lifted and traffic volumes continue to rise, OCTA will continue to work with Caltrans to extend lane closure hours and work windows where possible.